 Presenter, Katie Thistleton, adds: “I’ve loved hosting the SQUAD podcast.
 It’s been fantastic to meet so many inspiring young people who have grown-up in an Armed Forces family and to give them a platform where they can share their stories and chat about what life is like from their point of view.
 Thom and I have been the presenters, but SQUAD is all about military teens.
 It’s their podcast and they have led the conversation in a really fun, honest and relatable way that will resonate with the thousands of other teenagers across the British Armed Forces community who share similar experiences.
 I hope everyone enjoys listening to it as much as we have enjoyed recording it and that it helps other military teens realise, they are part of an amazing community of young people just like them.”

 Presenter Thom Smith, adds: “Hosting SQUAD with Katie was a fantastic experience and I’m so excited to be working alongside Little Troopers.
 Growing up in a military family myself, I appreciate the highs and lows we encounter as children of military parents/carers.
 It was fascinating to listen to the teenagers tell their stories and share their experiences of military life.
 I believe that having a platform for military children to relate to, that also informs the wider community of our unique lifestyle is invaluable and I’m immensely proud to be a part of it.”

 The first episode of SQUAD is out now.
-You can subscribe and follow wherever you get your podcasts.
+You can listen to them here or subscribe and follow wherever you get your podcasts.